nohn3043-arch/second-perspective/README.md

 ## All uncertainty, all disasters, and all suffering ultimately arise from our ignorance of causal chains.
+## The First Constant Formula

+**p♾️Q** is the first constant formula.

+It defines the irreducible condition under which any world, system, or governance structure can meaningfully exist.

+Where **p** represents principle, rule, or constraint, and **Q** represents outcome, state, or consequence, the symbol **♾️** denotes an unbroken, continuous, and non‑bypassable causal linkage.

+If the continuity between **p** and **Q** is severed, obscured, or silently altered, the system no longer operates under governance, but under narrative.

+All mechanisms of accountability, auditability, responsibility, and enforcement presuppose the persistence of **p♾️Q**.

+Without it, rules become symbolic, audits become retrospective, and intelligence becomes performative.

 Provide neutral, traceable structural support for high-stakes rational decision-making.
 Deliver third-party independent security and compliance auditing for AI systems and enterprise decisions.